quynquyn/lessons/_lessons/class1/lesson13.md

 - **Mrs.Jones is next to him**

-{% include player.html identifier="lesson-ex" lesson="C1L13" file="C1L13-Examples.mp3" %}

 ## Example
+{% include player2.html identifier="examples2" class=lesson.class lesson=page.lesson %}

 1. **Who do you want to talk to?**
 - **I want to talk to a reporter**
 2. **Who do you want to become?**